vgerous/SB-IJCAI-Paper/Readme.md

 # Predictive Scheduling under Capacity Uncertainty for Spot Block Instances inCloud Computing

-The proactive spot block scheduling problem is a predict + optimize problem for  the spot block products in cloud computing platforms, where the predicted capacity guides the optimization of job scheduling and job scheduling resultsare leveraged to improve the prediction of capacity.
+The proactive spot block scheduling problem is a predict + optimize problem for  the spot block products in cloud computing platforms, where the predicted capacity guides the optimization of job scheduling and job scheduling results are leveraged to improve the prediction of capacity.

 ## Package Dependencies
 - **python3**, **numpy**, **torch**, **cvxpy**, **gurobi**, **scikit-learn==0.22.2.post1**
-- any version not too old should work.
+- you can run the script **gcr-setup.sh** to setup the environment.

 ## Precache Ground Truth Results
 - Before running the experiments, we need to cache the ground truth results in order to evaluate our results.